-In today’s blog post we will take a look of very common activation function, called Rectified Linear Unit (ReLU).
+In today’s blog post we will take a look at very common activation function, called Rectified Linear Unit (ReLU).
 But first – what is activation functions in general?
 In short, it is a critical part of neural networks.
 Without it, neural networks would be linear models, which are not able to learn complex patterns.
 The choice of activation function depends on the specific problem that the neural network is trying to solve.
 There is no one-size-fits-all solution.
 Example of such functions:

 - Sigmoid: This function is S-shaped and has a range of 0 to 1.
 It is often used in classification problems.